jaspector

 A permit is required for new construction of any structure, additions or expansions to existing structures, structural alterations, demolition of structures, changes of use or occupancy, and any electrical, plumbing, or mechanical installation or modification.

-Typical processing time is Simple residential permits may be issued over-the-counter same-day.
+Building permit processing times in unincorporated McKinley County, NM typically run Simple residential permits may be issued over-the-counter same-day.
 Standard plan review for residential projects: 10 to 20 business days.
 Commercial projects: 20 to 45 business days depending on complexity.
 Correction rounds extend timeline..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated McKinley County, NM.
 The following work is generally exempt: Minor repairs that do not involve structural elements; Prefabricated storage sheds under certain square footage threshold; Other limited categories as specified in NMAC 14.5.2.
 Note: When in doubt, confirm with CID Gallup Regional Office before proceeding.
+When in doubt, confirm with the local building department before starting work.